lukecollier/dissertation-timetabling-optimization/README.md

 ## Explanation

 The timetabling process is one that is not easily solved by computers.
-For this reason the problem is known as NP-complete, which is to say it cannot be completed in polynomial time.
+The problem is known as NP-complete, which is to say it cannot be completed in polynomial time.
 To solve this problem there are a few different approaches as covered in my disserations research.
-In the end I decided upon using a genetic algorithm.
+I decided upon using a genetic algorithm.
 Genetic algorithms are a powerful solution to NP-complete problems as the algorithm can be stopped at any point and produce a valid output.
 As a optimisation technique generating the initial population randomly allows for the process to be improved upon.
 The random nature of this process allows for different solutions with every generation.

 ## Genetic Algorithm